A new novel by Torn MacAlester

 Nils shrugged.
 “They seem to like it.
 Besides, Alex wants fun rather than reasonable.”

 “It’s silly!
-You should tell the real story,” Milton grinned.
+You should tell the actual story,” Milton grinned.

-“Seriously,” Milton answered, still grinning.
+“Seriously,” Milton answered.
 “It would make a far better story.”

 Nils looked at his drink, knowing it was a joke.
-They both knew that Great Northern Road needed to be a mute subject.
-Glancing to Alex and noting that the barkeep engrossed in the game, Nils lowered his voice.
+They both knew the story of what happened up north should remain unknown.
+Glancing to Alex and noting that the barkeep remained engrossed in the game, Nils lowered his voice.
 “What did you need?”

 “I’m heading down to Tycho,” Milton answered in an equally quiet tone, “but I might have a job for you in a few days.
 Will you have the time?”